Portofino what to visit: 5 THINGS TO SEE ABSOLUTELY

 - Tigullio’s TOP 5 most instgrammable places

-Before all, some very useful information, especially if you are planning to visit Portofino for the first time. 😉
+Before all, some very useful information, especially if you are going to visit Portofino for the first time.

-In the summer (and weekends) it is very difficult to find a place to park, because the places fill up quickly.
+In the summer and weekends it is very difficult to park, because the places fill up quickly.

-So, consider other methods of travel as well.
-There are buses leaving from Santa Margherita, battelli (boat ferries), you can rent bicycles or scooters, or you can opt for a nice walk.
+So, consider other methods as well.
+There are buses leaving from Santa Margherita, ferries, you can rent bicycles or scooters, or you can have a nice walk.

-Portofino is – notoriously – a very “expensive” place.
+Portofino is a very “expensive” place.
 Anyway, you can visit and appreciate it, even spending a few euros.

-✔ What we propose in this reading, is absolutely cheap!
+✔ In fact, what we propose you in this reading, is absolutely cheap!

-Famous all over the world for its beauty, its charm and frequented by people (and VIPs) from all over the world, Piazzetta is the first obligatory stop.
+Famous all over the world for its beauty, its charm and frequented by people (and VIPs) from all over the world, Piazzetta is the first obligatory stop in Portofino.

-You can walk around looking at the splendid shop windows, enjoy an ice cream or relax with a coffee, sitting like true VIPs, like in a Dolce Vita movie. 😇
+You can walk around looking at the splendid shop windows, enjoy an ice cream or relax with a coffee, sitting like true VIPs in a Dolce Vita movie. 😇

 2️⃣ The Brown Castle (Castello Brown)